schwaberdoodles/chef-cookbooks/ucs-solo/README.md

 Attributes
 ==========

-Attributes are only used for auth info fow now:
+Attributes are only used for auth info (for now):

 default[:ucs][:ip] = '<ip>'
 default[:ucs][:username] = '<username>'